-Torun Stavseng is a Norwegian cellist interested in a wide span of music and active as a soloist, chamber musician and orchestral leader.
+Torun Stavseng is a Norwegian cellist interested in a wide span of music and active as a soloist, chamber musician and principal cellist of Aurora Orchestra.

 In 2010 she was awarded the Swedish Royal Academy of Music honorary prize performing Britten ́s Cello Symphony with the Royal Philharmonic Orchestra.
 In the same year she was awarded the Young Swedish soloist prize and offered the principal cellist position of the Helsingborg Symphony Orchestra where she worked until 2012.
 Other soloist appearances include Oslo Philharmonic orchestra, Helsingborg Symphony Orchestra and Oslo Camerata.
 Torun has performed at festivals such as Risor Chamber Music Festival, Ohai Music Festival, Open Chamber Music Prussia Cove, Festspillene i Elverum and Festspillene i Hardanger.
 Other prizes and awards include RWE Dea Kulturpreis, Oslo Camerata soloist competition, KMA Jernaaker stipend and Fegersten artist prize.

 Together with violinist Liv Hilde Klokk and violist Ida Bryhn they form TrioTaus.
 As diverse chamber players and soloists, the trio programmes core classical and romantic trio repertoire with an inventive approach.
 In 2017 they release their debut album with music by Mozart and Schubert on 2L Lyd.

 In 2008 Torun established her duo partnership with Swedish pianist Anna Christensson with whom she has since performed extensively across Scandinavia and Europe.
 Alongside performing the core repertoire for cello and piano, they have great emphasis on creating new works for the duo.